MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## Azure Data Explorer markup

-This is a premium support option for your data ingestion and engine clusters.
-It is billed based on the number of engine vCPUs in the cluster and is not charged for dev clusters.
+The Azure Data Explorer markup is charged for the premium support option provided with your data ingestion and engine clusters.
+It's billed based on the number of engine vCPUs in the cluster and isn't charged for dev clusters.
 Your costs change based on the number of hours/days/months configured in the engine instances component.
 For more information, see [Azure Data Explorer pricing - FAQ](https://azure.microsoft.com/pricing/details/data-explorer/#faq).

 ## Support